martinluedtke/martinluedtke.github.io/_pages/about.md

     We could solve the _S_-unit equation in cases where _S_ contains 2 primes (see [here](https://arxiv.org/pdf/2106.10145.pdf) for the paper and
     [here](https://github.com/martinluedtke/dcw_coefficients){:target="_blank"}{:rel="noopener noreferrer"}
     for the Sage code).
-However, these calculations in depth 2 were insufficient to verify Kim's conjecture for _S = {2,3}_ for any choice of auxiliary prime _p_.
+These calculations in depth 2 were insufficient to verify Kim's conjecture for _S = {2,3}_ for any choice of auxiliary prime _p_.
     Recently, I derived new Kim functions for the Chabauty–Kim locus in depth 4 and used them to verify Kim's conjecture for _S = {2,3}_ for all _p < 10,000_.